learn-co-students/hello-world-ruby-ruby-intro-000/README.md

 ### Hello World History

 A small piece of coding history—a handwritten version of Hello World in C (an early programming language).

 ![Hello World!
 Art](https://d32dm0rphc51dk.cloudfront.net/b6JQ66-0nHij79irJT-Pdg/large.jpg)

 _[Hello World! by Brian Kernighan, from Artsy's Algorythm Auction](https://www.artsy.net/artwork/brian-kernighan-hello-world) based on a 1974 Bell Laboratories internal memorandum by Brian Kernighan, Programming in C: A Tutorial, which contains the first known version._

 <p class='util--hide'>View <a href='https://learn.co/lessons/hello-world-ruby'>Hello World</a> on Learn.co and start learning to code for free.</p>
+puts "Hello World!"